 - Preparation to undertake a career in medical speech-language pathology

 - Participate in the recruitment process of the incoming clinical fellow

-- Maintenance of all licensure and ASHA certification requirement
+- Maintenance of all licensure and ASHA certification requirements

 Helen Leu completed her undergraduate studies at Hunter College and majored in Psychology & Focus Study in Music.
 She completed her graduate school at the Teacher’s College, Columbia University.
 Her professional interests include Aphasia, Cognitive Communication Disorders, Dysphagia, and Life Participation.
 Helen enjoys the resourcefulness of a city in a more suburban vibe, which attracted her to Atlanta.
 She would like to grow all her food one day!

-Why I chose Shepherd Center: “I love how Shepherd Center takes a collaborative, interdisciplinary approach and truly involve the patient and their families in their plan of care.”
+Why I chose Shepherd Center: “I love how Shepherd Center takes a collaborative, interdisciplinary approach and truly involves the patient and their families in their plan of care.”

 For more information, please email us at email@example.com.